- Dropshipping definition

 - Is dropshipping worth the effort?

-Dropshipping is a retail fulfillment method where a store doesn’t keep the products it sells in stock.
-Instead, when a store sells a product using the dropshipping model, it purchases the item from a third party and has it shipped directly to the customer.
+Dropshipping is an order fulfillment method where a store doesn’t keep the products it sells in stock.
+Instead, the store purchases the item from a third-party supplier and has it shipped to the customer.
 As a result, the seller doesn’t have to handle the product directly.

 The biggest difference between dropshipping and the standard retail model is that the selling merchant doesn’t stock or own inventory.
 Instead, the seller purchases inventory as needed from a third party—usually a wholesaler or manufacturer—to fulfill orders.